 The Harrison Center for the Arts has been a model for revitalization in neighborhoods using the arts.
 The center features multiple galleries but also addresses real community issues using art.
 Many of Indy’s top artists can be found working in a studio or gallery at the Harrison Center on any given day.
 Don’t wait until a First Friday to visit the Harrison Center – it’s guaranteed to be a packed house.

-With locations in the Fountain Square in the Murphy Building and a new location as part of downtown's City Way development, imoca brings fresh and challenging art to the forefront.
+With a location as part of downtown's City Way development, imoca brings fresh and challenging art to the forefront.
 Rotating exhibits give partons a reason to return regularly.

 The Art Bank sits on the east end of Mass Ave in what looks like a quaint home.
 It’s even got art separated by bedrooms.
 The building is said to be the site of a daring robbery by depression era gangster John Dillinger.

-The Domont Studio Gallery is dedicated to the works of artist John J Domont.
+The John Domont Studio is dedicated to the works of artist John J Domont.
 Domont’s work is contemporary, with an emphasis on integrating the unity of the seen and the unseen.
-The colorful gallery features paintings, prints, and photography by the Indy-based artist.

 The Alexander Hotel was built to inspire guests with the power of art.
 Curated by the Indianapolis Museum of Art, The Alexander boasts many original, commissioned pieces from national and local artists.
 Each guest room also features an original piece.
 Although a hotel, the art is on display for visitors to view around the clock.